vulpineblaze/telecaster/README.md

 ## General info
 * Telecaster was created for the [Ludum Dare Game Competition (LD#30)](https://ldjam.com/about)
-* Travel through space via telecaster.
-* Maintain four resources: crystals, fuel, crew, and hull.
-* Enjoy the story and random events; see how long your colony can last in space.
+* It is a click to move in browser game, where you travel from planet to planet via telecaster.
+The goal of the game is to not run out of fuel, crew, or hull points, while earning crystal points.
+Enjoy the story and random events, and see how long your people can last out in space.

 ## Screenshots
 ![screenshot](https://github.com/vulpineblaze/telecaster/blob/master/art_assets/screenshotLD30.PNG)